The drama, thanks to the doctors, did not reach a tragedy

 FADING Everything happened after 43 minutes of the game.
 Eriksen approached to receive a throw-in and, for no apparent reason, collapsed on the pitch having lost consciousness.
 The seriousness of the situation was immediately apparent.
 Not only because of the absolutely unnatural fall, to weight, but because the player was lying on the pitch without responding to any stimulus.
 Quickly, the Danish team’s doctors jumped onto the pitch to treat him urgently and give him a heart massage that lasted more than ten endless minutes.
 In the stands, silence, broken by some applause.

 GOOD NEWS UEFA then announced through its official channels the suspension of the match.
 During long minutes of tense waiting, the fans stayed inside the stadium.
 Glued to the phone screen, pending the last hour on the status of the footballer.
-Fortunately, confirmation soon came from the Danish federation and UEFA that Eriksen had been hospitalized and his condition was stable.
+Fortunately, confirmation soon came from the Danish association and UEFA that Eriksen had been hospitalized and his condition was stable.
 Little by little, the trickle of official news confirming the player’s improvement was invading the stadium.
 His agent, Martin Schoots, reported from the hospital that the midfielder could now speak.
 “His father told me that he is breathing and that he can speak.
-That is the news with which we are happy, in these circumstances & rdquor ;, said the representative to the Dutch radio ‘NPO 1’.
+That is the news with which we are happy, in these circumstances & rdquor;, said the representative to the Dutch radio ‘NPO 1’.
 “Everyone is in shock, that is logical.
-His partner is now with him at the hospital, & rdquor; added Schoots.
+His partner is now with him at the hospital & rdquor ;, added Schoots.